-Bed Bug Life Cycle
+Bed Bug Life Cycle:

 Bed bugs have been a major nuisance in homes as well as hospitality and travel industries as far as pest problems are concerned.
 These bloodsuckers wait for you to sleep so that they can quietly and painlessly suck your blood before leaving you with some itchy bites.

-The life of a bed bug starts with an egg which is very tiny and pearl white in colour.
-The size of the egg is about 1mm long, almost equal to the size of two salt grains, a mustard seed or a pinhead.
-An adult female bedbug lays between one and five eggs daily and by the time it dies, it might have laid up to 500 of them.
+The life of a bed bug starts with an egg which is very tiny and pearl white.
+The size of the egg is about 1mm long, almost equal to the size of two salt grains, mustard seed or a pinhead.
+An adult female bed bug lays between one and five eggs daily, and by the time it dies, it might have laid up to 500 of them.

 A bed bug egg takes approximately 6 to 17 days to hatch.
 From the fifth day after being laid, the egg is marked by an eye spot, an indication that it is almost ready to hatch.

 The young bed bugs undergo five molts before developing into adults.
 Each molting is characterized by the shedding of the bug’s exoskeletons.
 During the first nymph stage, the bug is approximately 1.5mm long and appears transparent, hence difficult to notice, until it takes its first blood meal.

 A young bed bug needs a blood meal to complete each of the above five molting stages.
 For that reason, it can bite and suck blood from a human being or an animal such as cat or dog, despite it having a very tiny body.
 A nymph bug takes approximately five weeks to become an adult when it is at room temperature.

-Bed Bug Larvae?
+Bed Bug Life Cycle (Infographic)

 Some think larvae is same as nymph but the fact is that the former is not a real term when it comes to bed bug life cycle.
 There’s nothing like bed bug larvae; from nymph stage, bed bugs develop to adults.

 The size of an adult bed bug is almost the same as that of an apple seed (5-7 mm long) while the color of its body ranges from brown to reddish brown, depending on the time it fed last.

 Bed Bug Life Span

-Bed bugs die faster in warm temperatures as compared to when subjected to cool temperatures.
+Bed bugs die faster in warm temperatures as compared to when subjected to cold temperatures.
 For instance, a starved male bed bug can remain alive for a year at a temperature of 50F but may die within a month when it is in an environment with 80F temperature.

 If you have bed bugs in NYC, call Control Exterminating Company’s bed bug inspection NYC service.***